Lonian6/remi-pytorch/README.md

 # remi-pytorch
-Re-write the pop-music transformer and integrate with hugging face API
+Implement the pop-music transformer and integrate with hugging face API

 # Data preparation
-Please follow the step in REMI. https://github.com/YatingMusic/remi
+Please follow the steps in REMI. https://github.com/YatingMusic/remi

 # Training
 You can change `--dict_path` to specify whether using chord or not.